totuni/esp-studio-examplesII/Transformations/join/README.md

 #### **Why FullOuterJoin is used in the middle**

 **FullOuterJoin**: combines **Customers** + **Loyalty**, so that downstream you have a unified view of customer + loyalty info.
 This is often used as a *pre-join step* to simplify your pipeline.
 That way, instead of joining Orders against two tables separately, you have a single unified dimension table containing all the info.
 Then you can test different join strategies between streaming orders and this dimension.
 It should also be noted that the Full outer joins only can only combine two dimension tables.
-Therefore, it is not possible to show the full outer join using the orders fact table.
+Therefore, it is not possible to show the full outer join using the Orders fact table.

 #### **Bottom part: Different join types**